 In Seattle, the implosion provoked the demise of Helix, the now-legendary underground newspaper that was founded in March 1967 and abruptly ceased publication in June 1970.
 Helix editor and illustrator Walt Crowley (1947-2007) would later confirm the implosion’s role in Helix‘s demise.

 “After Kent State, the left had gone totally wiggy,” Crowley told Seattle Weekly in 1989.
 “And the drug scene was brutal.”
-In the wake of Helix, the local media needs of Seattle’s counterculture would be served — if only temporarily — by the more overtly political and brazenly militant newspaper Sabot, whose debut issue was published on the date in focus here.
+In the wake of Helix, the local media needs of Seattle’s counterculture would be served — albeit only temporarily — by the more overtly political and brazenly militant newspaper Sabot, whose debut issue was published on the date in focus here.
 The new paper was founded by the Seattle Liberation Front to fill the alt-journalistic void left in Seattle after Helix.

 The militant rhetoric typically employed within the pages of Sabot was evident on the very first page of the debut issue, where the collective staff introduced itself with the following words, which also explained the alleged etymology of the word “sabotage”: